The Antique Ring

 When the trustee first enters the rural setting of Hope’s residence he mixes in with a group of travelers who are returning to their bus after stopping there at the restaurant for a late supper.
 He uses this to account for his presence.
 He meets Aunt Maggie and mistakes the wayward Georgie for the girlfriend Hope.
 Maggie, Georgie, Hope, and the restaurant’s cook make up the group of people who work there.
 A couple of policemen represent a larger group of citizens from around the rural setting.
 Commerce is represented here by various customers who, along with the travelers on the bus which stops there on its route, and a vacationing taxi driver and his wife who stay at the trailer park, become a transient group of the community.

-With all its rural smallness and small community of people this place of refuge for the trustee is a microcosm of society.
+This rural setting with its small community of people becomes a place of refuge for the trustee.
+It also represents a microcosm of society: a core of permanent residents, the owners and employees; officials, the policeman; temporary residents, the renters at the lodge and rv park; and transients, the customers who are just passing through.
 Those who have done wrong and made serious mistakes in life but have amended the harshness and irresponsibility of their character include the girlfriend and the trustee.
 Most important, their personal reform, especially seen by the actions of the trustee, are not entirely of their own making.
-There are circumstances, at least three or four times, that may be considered as Providential, that suspend the trustee’s fall into deeper wrong.
+There are circumstances, at least three or four times, that may be considered as Providential, and that suspend the trustee’s fall into deeper wrong.
 The old cook for the restaurant, that is a part of the place in the country with a gas station and lodge, tries to amend.
 Moreover, he gives his life, finally, to do the right thing where before he has seriously failed; indeed, has failed more miserably than most others ever do.
 Also there, in this small community, are those whose ways grow worse and who do not amend.
 They include the young niece, who is beautiful, but sometimes indecent by expression and appearance, and who gives herself to men with much short sightedness on her part and makes no real change to her character.
 The other convict, beyond reform, is included as one whose wrongs grow worse and worse.

 The central influence for this community is Aunt Maggie.
 Her love and faith inspire the others who strive to go straight.